Healthy Homes Assessment Greenmeadows

 What We Do

-As building inspectors we deal with all the aspects that come with specialist house Inspections.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we deal with all the aspects of expert home inspects.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing a house.
+We are serious about your investment and conduct comprehensive inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing an house.

-We specialise in a variety of solutions to ensure you are fully updated on the condition of any property you could be considering buying or selling in addition to other solutions.
+We specialise in a range of services to make sure you are completely updated on the condition of any property you may be thinking of buying or selling in addition to other services.

-Not only do we work with you , but we also collaborate with a number of important clients such as municipal councils and banks and insurance firms.
-Evidently , they are pleased with their reassurance provided, by the data contained in our building inspection reports.
+We not only work with you , but we also collaborate with a number of large clients including municipal councils and banks, and insurance firms.
+They seem to appreciate the reassurance provided, due to the details in our building inspection reports.

-Our systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into your document, you are able to actually see any issues identified.
-Thanks to our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.
+With our systematic approach to your inspection of your home and the latest software technology with digital photos embedded into your Report, you are able to actually see any issues discovered.
+With our detailed report, it’s no wonder that we have so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports